aprilprojecteu/yet_another_knowledge_base/README.md

 ### Messages

 - Fact.msg:
-  - fact: Triple of strings
+  - string[3] fact: Triple of strings
-  - object_type: string, should be URI if the object of the fact is a URI eg. a  concept inside an ontology.
+  - string object_type: should be URI if the object of the fact is a URI eg. a  concept inside an ontology.
 Or should be one of the ros datatypes, which will be mapped to an xsd:type for storage inside the triple store.

 - QueryResult.msg:
-  - n_results: Number of returned results
+  - uint32 n_results: Number of returned results
-  - n_values: Number of values per result (example: for SELECT ?s ?p ?o n_values = 3)
+  - uint8 n_values: Number of values per result (example: for SELECT ?s ?p ?o n_values = 3)
-  - values: List of entities as strings returned from query
+  - string[] values: List of entities as strings returned from query
-  - types: List of strings.
-States whether according value is of type url or literal
+  - string[] types: States whether according value is of type url or literal

 - YakobUpdateFact.srv: Service message for adding, deleting or modifying (not implemented) facts to the fact store.
   - Fact[] facts: Array of Facts to be updated